lych1233/compactDRL/README.md

 - gym
 - tqdm

-but the results may slightly differ from what we've shown as packages in different versions are used during our training
+but the results may slightly differ from what we've shown above as packages in different versions are used during our training

 > Additional packages are needed for scenarios like Atari, MuJoCo or your custom environments.

-#### Quick Start (An Running Script Example)
+#### Quick Start (An Runnable Script Example)

 - To start an example experiment, say, use PPO to train an agent in the "CartPole-v1" environment, you can direct use: